Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

-Find a Doctor—Use our online provider directory to locate a Blue KC doctor near your location.
+Find Care—Use our online provider directory to locate a Blue KC doctor near your location.
 View their office location on a map and call them directly from your search results.

 Contact Us—Access Blue KC contact information—our phone number and street address.

 Behind the Member Login button you can access your personalized Blue KC information:

 My Claims—View your claims from the past 24 months

 My Plan Info—Access basic plan information such as your copayment and deductible amounts

 My Bill—Individual members can pay your insurance bill and set-up automatic payments from your bank account or credit card.

 How can I access Blue KC Mobile?